 Designed to foster collaboration and respond to the current and future needs of our members and stakeholders, HEABC’s structure focuses on a number of key areas:

-- Strategic Negotiations & Benefits Administration take the lead in negotiations, collective agreement implementation and benefits administration for both contract and non-contract employees.
+- Negotiations & Benefits Administration take the lead in negotiations, collective agreement implementation and benefits administration for both contract and non-contract employees.

 - Knowledge Management & Compensation Services adds value to BC’s health care system by using data intelligence to inform negotiations and health human resource planning.
 This division also provides compensation and classification services for contract and non-contract employees and also provides current, industry-specific education programs on a variety of labour relations and human resources topics.